aarlozz/django-bootcamp/Session3/Readme.md

 Make sure the deployed hostname is allowed by Django's ALLOWED_HOSTS configuration.

 🏁 43.
 Final Session 3 Checklist

-Before leaving the session, make sure you can answer yes to these questions:

 Authentication
  Do I understand authentication?
  Can I register a user?
  Can I log in?
  Can I log out?
  Do I understand user.is_authenticated?
  Can I protect a view with login_required?
  Are the Student CRUD pages protected?
 Git & GitHub
  Do I understand what Git is?
  Do I understand the difference between Git and GitHub?
  Can I initialize a Git repository?
  Do I know why .gitignore is needed?
  Can I create a commit?
  Can I connect a local repository to GitHub?
  Can I push my project to GitHub?
 Deployment
  Do I understand why SQLite is useful locally?
  Do I understand why we use PostgreSQL for production?
  Can I configure DATABASE_URL?
  Do I understand environment variables?
  Can I configure static files?
  Can I create build.sh?
  Can I deploy a Django project to Render?
  Can I run migrations on the production database?
  Can I create a production superuser?
  Can I test the live application?
 💡 The Big Idea

 Don't leave this session thinking: